Did you just relocate to North Carolina with your company?

 On behalf of our entire team at McGill Advisors, a division of Brightworth, we would like to welcome you to your new home.
 We are here to answer your questions, and it is always a pleasure to simply be able to say “hello”.

-McGill Advisors, a division of Brightworth, is a nationally recognized and fee only wealth management firm with offices in Charlotte, NC and Atlanta, GA.
-The firm has deep expertise across its financial disciplines which allows its professionals to provide ongoing and comprehensive financial advice to families across the country.
+McGill Advisors, a division of Brightworth, is a nationally recognized and fee-only wealth management firm with offices in Charlotte, NC, and Atlanta, GA.
+The firm has deep expertise across its financial disciplines which allows its professionals to provide ongoing and comprehensive financial advice to families across

 This information is provided as a guide to assist you in your financial planning.
 The specific examples are provided for illustration purposes only and are not representative of specific investments or guarantees of future returns.
 Please consult with a professional for specific questions regarding your particular situation.